 The SSC CHSL 2021 tier I exam dates were scheduled from 12-27 April 2021.
 However, the exam after April 20, 2021 has been postponed due to the COVID-19 pandemic.
 Also, Check the upcoming SSC Exam Dates 2021, read the news here.

-SSC CHSL Tier 2 exam requires candidates to write an essay and a letter/application in 200-250 and 150-200 words.
-The topics for the essay generally come from current affairs, government schemes or social topics.
+SSC CHSL Tier-II exam requires candidates to write an essay and a letter/application in 200-250 and 150-200 words.
+The topics for the essay generally come from current affairs, government schemes, or social topics.
 Candidates have to write the topics either in Hindi or in English.
-Tier 3 of SSC CHSL 2021 will be the skill test or typing test which would be of qualifying nature.
-For better preparations, candidates can also download SSC CHSL Practice Papers.
+Tier III of SSC CHSL 2021 will be the skill test or typing test which would be qualifying in nature.
+For getting an idea about the type of questions, candidates can also refer to the SSC CHSL Previous year question paper.

-SSC CHSL Tier 1 Syllabus comprises questions on General Intelligence, General Awareness, and English section of 10+2 level while questions on Quantitative Aptitude are of 10th standard.
+SSC CHSL Syllabus Tier I Syllabus comprises questions on General Intelligence, General Awareness, Quantitative Aptitude, and English.
+The questions of the English section are based on of 10+2 level while questions on Quantitative Aptitude are of 10th standard.
 Before moving ahead with the syllabus candidates should also go through some helpful preparation tips.
 Read More

 Important topics of this section are:

 |Analogy||Questions on Semantic Analogy, Symbolic operations, Symbolic/Number Analogy, Trends, and Figural Analogy|